The Coding Limits of Robust Watermarking for Generative Models: A Concrete Attack

 \subsection{Our Successful Attack}

 The failure of local manipulations suggests what is missing.
 Noise, blur, color shifts, and compression alter pixel values but preserve the coordinate system of the image.
 The encoder still sees essentially the same structure, and so the latent sign pattern (i.e., the PRC codeword $\cdw$) drifts only modestly.
-To break the watermark, we sought an operation that would force the encoder to reinterpret the image globally (significantly impacting the encoded codeword $\cdw$), while leaving the picture perceptually unchanged.
+To break the watermark, we sought an operation that would force the encoder to reinterpret the image globally, while leaving the picture perceptually unchanged.